chengyuanmao819/LOL-analysis/README.md

 However, the first mid-lane turret is even more crucial because the mid-lane can influence both the top and bottom lanes.
 Additionally, the team that secures the first mid-lane turret will have a significant control advantage over other important map resources, such as jungle monsters, dragons, and key vision areas.
 So, what factors influence whether a team can secure the first mid-lane turret?
 In other words, can I predict whether a team will secure the first mid-lane turret in a match by analyzing their game statistics (e.g., first blood kills, turret plates, gold difference, and other related features)?

 To address this question, I can use machine learning techniques, such as **classification algorithms**.
-Therefore, I establish my model based on the following prediction problem: **Can I predict whether a team will secure the first mid-lane turret in a match based on their other game statistics?** By analyzing and modeling these data, I aim to identify the key factors that influence this critical event, thereby helping teams develop more effective strategies and tactics to improve their chances of winning.
+Therefore, I establish my model based on the following **prediction problem**: Can I predict whether a team will secure the first mid-lane turret in a match based on their other game statistics?
+By analyzing and modeling these data, I aim to identify the key factors that influence this critical event, thereby helping teams develop more effective strategies and tactics to improve their chances of winning.

 To prevent overfitting, I will split the data into two parts: 75% for training and 25% for testing.
 For model evaluation, I will use both accuracy and F1-score.

 For each team, I will use the following features for prediction: `heralds`, `firstblood`, `turretplates`, `golddiffat10`, and `firsttower`.
 These statistics are collected during the game and will be used to train my model.

 # Baseline Model
-For the baseline model, I used a Random Forest Classifier, with the following features: `heralds`, `firstblood`, `turretplates`, `golddiffat10`, and `firsttower`.
-Among these five features, three of them are quantitative: `heralds`, `turretplates`, and `golddiffat10`.
-I utilized Stan
+For the baseline model, I utilized a Random Forest Classifier with the following features: `heralds`, `firstblood`, `turretplates`, `golddiffat10`, and `firsttower`.
+Among these five features, `firstblood` and `firsttower` are categorical.
+To handle these categorical columns, I implemented a helper method called `RandomImputer`, and applied `RandomImputer` along with `OneHotEncoder` to preprocess these two features.

 After fitting the model, my accuracy score is **0.9620** on the train data and **0.7220** on the test data with a **0.7671** F-1 score.

 # Final Model
 In my final model, I added `firstdragon`, `firstherald`, `killsat10`, `killsat15`, `goldat10`, `goldat15`, and `golddiffat15` to my baseline model.
 I am adding these 7 features into my model since I believe in a given LoL game, these features capture critical early game metrics and strategic advantages that significantly impact the outcome: